FAMILY COURT ARTICLES / By Paul Matthews

-In 2013, there were 5,837 indicated ACS cases in New York and the number of indicated cases had been increasing at an alarming rate since 2009.
+In 2013, there were 5,837 indicated ACS cases in New York, and the number of indicated cases had been increasing at an alarming rate since 2009.
 Most indicated cases in New York State are in the New York City boroughs of Brooklyn and Queens.
-Statistics show that ACS cases are much more likely to be indicated if the subject child is black or Hispanic.
-Most experts believe that just being poor is a risk factor for ACS involvement.
+Statistics show that ACS cases are much more likely to be indicated if the subject child is black or Hispanic, revealing the significant impact that race and color have on these situations.
+Most experts believe that just being poor is a risk factor for ACS involvement, impacting families that are already vulnerable.
+The option to seek early intervention and community support can mitigate some of these challenges.

+“Moreover, the unique challenges faced by this vulnerable population demand tailored approaches that prioritize both prevention and effective response strategies.”
 Unfortunately, statistics also reveal that ACS involvement is associated with a number of negative outcomes for children, including poor school performance, appalling mental health issues, and being arrested and caught up in the juvenile justice system.
+Many patients and families find themselves in need of removal from situations that exacerbate these issues.

 How ACS Cases Are Started